MR-Addict/Pi-Pico-ST7735-Library/README.md

 You can specify display connection pins, size, frequency, and SPI port.

-The connection between ST7735 and Pi Pico like below:
+The connection between ST7735 and Pi Pico should be like below:

 | ST7735 |     Pi Pico     |
 | :----: | :-------------: |